New England health news and information

 • Get sufficient sleep

-• Practice relaxation techniques, like deep breathing and positive mental imagery
+• Practice relaxation techniques, like yoga, tai chi, deep breathing and positive mental imagery

 • Avoid excessive sugar and caffeine